 Vitamin E: 50% have a deficit – supplementation can slow hair loss

 Vitamin E is a fat soluble vitamin that plays an important role in cell integrity and protects sensitive cells in the skin and hair follicles.
-Approx. 50% of the population, both men and women, do not get the minimum recommended daily allowance of vitamin E. And that statistic is not reflective of developing countries.
-Instead, it reflects the results of the German National Consumption Study of 2008, a government-sponsored study of 20,000 Germans.
+Approx. 50% of the population in Western Europe do not manage to consume the minimum recommended daily allowance of vitamin E. This is the conclusion of the German National Consumption Study of 2008, a government-sponsored study of 20,000 Germans.

 Among other things, a deficit in vitamin E also results in impaired hair growth.
 An eight-month study found that supplementation with vitamin E increased hair growth among the participants an average of 42%.
 7